EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “This looks like a good spot”

-“A spot for what?”, he felt his heart thumping, almost wanting to jump out of his chest.
-Was this really going to happen?
+“A spot for what?”
+He felt his heart thumping, almost wanting to jump out of his chest.
+Was this actually going to happen?

-“I have a confession I want to make”, she hid her hands behind her back.
+“I have a confession I want to make.”
+She hid her hands behind her back.

 Oh, my goddess.
 Calm down.
 His palms were sweaty, his knees felt heavy.
 Play it cool, Finn.